ndparker/pyliblinear/README.rst

 SYSTEM REQUIREMENTS
 -------------------

-You need at least python 2.7.
-Python 3 is not supported *yet*.
+You need at least python 2.7 or Python 3 starting with version 3.2.

-You also need a build environment for python C extensions (i.e. a compiler and the python development files).
+You also need a build environment for python C/C++ extensions (i.e. a compiler and the python development files).

 INSTALLATION